MaximeCordeil/ImAxes/README.md

 The project contains two template scenes:
-  * a ViveScene, to be used with the HTC Vive
+  * a ViveScene, to be used with the HTC Vive and Mixed-Reality compatible devices
-  * an OculusTouchScene, to be used with the Oculus CV1
+  * an OculusTouchScene, to be used with the Oculus CV1 and Oculus Touch controllers

 Both scenes have a SceneManager Unity gameobject in the hierarchy.
 Click this object [1] and in the inspector window, you can drag and drop your CSV/TSV file into the *Source Data* field [2].
 You can also create a *metadata* file for your dataset and drag and drop it into the *Metadata* field.

 ![datasource](https://user-images.githubusercontent.com/11532065/36767569-28938eb6-1c8f-11e8-8aa5-984aab9202a7.PNG)

 ### The metadata file
 The metadata file is used to specify the data binning for the histograms corresponding to each data dimension.
-It is optional and if you do not create one the histograms will not have bins.
+It is optional and if you do not create one the histograms will have default bins.

 To create a metadata file: